neurohackweek/docker-for-scientists/_episodes/03-pulling_and_running.md

 - Can you run FSL tools such as `bet`?
 - Can you access files from your host computer?
 - Create some files inside the container.
 Get out of the container (type `exit`).
 Run the container again.
 Are the files still there?
+- Is there a '/data' folder inside the container?

+### Accessing local files

+Before we try to access files from the localhost lets get some example data
+1. Create a folder on your local machine.
+I went with `/d/docker_tutorial`
+2. Go to [NeuroVault.org](http://neurovault.org) pick a map (for example [this one](http://neurovault.org/media/images/457/tfMRI_SOCIAL_TOM-RANDOM_zstat1.nii.gz) and download it to the example folder.

+Let's mount this folder so it will be accessible from the container when we run it `docker run -ti --rm -v /d/docker_tutorial://data bids/base_fsl`

+Excercises:
+1. Can you see the downloaded map in `/data` folder inside the container?
+2. Can you use tools installed in the container on the files in the `/data` folder?
+For example `fslmaths /data/tfMRI_SOCIAL_TOM-RANDOM_zstat1.nii.gz -kernel gauss 10 /data/smoothed.nii.gz`
+3. After getting out of the container can you see the modified files on your host system?